tanyta78/DIYIdeas/README.md

 DIYIdeas SPA (Angular 6)
 ## Introduction
-DIYideas SPA is a project undertaken as a mandatory requirement for the course “Angular 6 Fundamentals ” in SoftUni.
+DIYideas SPA is a project undertaken as a mandatory requirement for the course â€œAngular 6 Fundamentals â€ in SoftUni.
 ## Overall Description
    DIYideas is free website.
 Users can upload, save, search, and manage different ideas for DIY projects.
 When choose DIY (do it yourself) project, user can add all needed ingredients to shopping list.